Support and resistance are fundamental concepts to understand when it comes to technical analysis.

 While more traditionally, support and resistance are indicated as lines, the real-world cases are usually not as precise.
 Bear in mind; the markets aren’t driven by some physical law that prevents them from breaching a specific level.
 This is why it may be more beneficial to think of support and resistance as areas.
 You can think of these areas as ranges on a price chart that will likely drive increased activity from traders.

-Let’s look at an example of a support level.
-Note that the price continually entered an area where the asset was bought up.
-A support range was formed as the area was retested multiple times.
-And since the bears (sellers) were unable to push the price further down, it eventually bounced – potentially starting a new uptrend.
+- Support level.
+A support level is formed as the area on a price chart gets retested multiple times.
+And if the sellers are unable to push the price further down, the price may eventually bounce upwards – potentially starting a new uptrend.

-Now let’s look at a resistance level.
-As we can see, the price was in a downtrend.
-But after each bounce, it failed to break through the same area multiple times.
-The resistance level is formed because the bulls (buyers) were unable to gain control of the market and drive the price higher, causing the downtrend to continue.
+- Resistance level.
+This refers to downtrending asset prices that fail to break through the same area multiple times.
+The resistance level is formed because the buyers were unable to gain control of the market and drive the price higher, causing the downtrend to continue.

 How traders can use support and resistance levels